 The one drawback I found is that VPN.ac maintains minimum connection – but everything is erased daily.
 When you consider everything in relation to the price, this is one of the best values you’ll find for a premium VPN service.
 (See all VPN.ac features here.)

 - Highest security standards for VPN server network (dedicated premium servers, with self-hosted encrypted DNS)

 - Advanced encryption (7 available protocols) with Perfect Forward Secrecy

 - Professional and prompt tech support

 - Low price for a very advanced VPN (good value)

 - Minimal connection logs (no activity, erased daily)

 VPNArea is not the biggest name in the VPN industry, but this Bulgaria-based provider did very well in testing for the review.
-It passed all privacy and security tests while also having excellent speed and reliability throughout the server network.
-VPNArea offers good privacy and security features as well as strong encryption.
-They further protect customer data with a strict no logs policy, Bulgaria jurisdiction, and server hosting (for business operations.
+They take customer data protection very seriously, with a strict no logs policy, good privacy features, and Switzerland hosting for business operations.
 Being based in Bulgaria, they do not fall under data-retention or copyright violation laws, which further protects their users.

-While it doesn’t offer as many advanced privacy features as Perfect Privacy, VPNArea still did well in testing, with no leaks found with their VPN applications.
-They have also recently added self-hosted DNS, which includes ad blocking.
-If you are looking for a privacy-focused VPN that isn’t too expensive, VPNArea is a great option.
+While it doesn’t offer as many advanced privacy features as Perfect Privacy, VPNArea still passed all the tests without any leaks or issues to report.
+They continue to improve their service and have recently added self-hosted, secure DNS, which includes ad blocking.
+If you’re looking for a privacy-focused VPN that isn’t too expensive, VPNArea is a solid choice.

 - Competitive price